MediaArea/MediaInfo/README.md

 ### Build MediaInfo CLI

-When you have done all the prerequisite for your configuration, then build MediaInfo.
+When you have done all the prerequisites for your configuration, then build MediaInfo.
 We start with the CLI.

 ```sh
 cd $BUILD_DIR